nuejs/www/blog/tailwind-misinformation-engine/index.md

 Old best practices like "semantic", "separation of concerns", or "clean" are usually quoted, which is a common way to question the validity of the word.

 Unfair or not, this marketing scheme worked.
 Developers took the new terms and practices for granted and started tweeting and blogging about them.
-It was a gold mine for Talwind's commercial business model.
+It was a gold mine for Tailwind's commercial business model.